What Is Talent Management? 2025 Career Guide

 As a talent management professional, you'll find that the field is constantly evolving.
 To stay ahead of the curve and boost your resume, consider pursuing one or more of the following courses and programs.

 This course is for those who want to learn the basics of talent management.
-You'll learn about topics such as workforce planning, recruiting, selection, and retention.
+It covers topics such as workforce planning, recruiting, selection, and retention.

 This course is good for those who want to take their talent management skills to the next level.
 You'll learn advanced topics such as succession planning and leadership development.